galoher94/galoher94/README.md

 - 👀 I’m interested in technology, software development, and building useful tools.
 - 🌱 I’m currently learning Kotlin, Java, Flutter, Android and exploring backend development.
 - 💞️ I’m looking to collaborate on open-source projects or any initiative that helps me improve my coding skills.
-- 📫 How to reach me: Feel free to connect with me via email at galoher94@gmail.com or LinkedIn .
+- 📫 How to reach me: Feel free to connect with me via email at galoher94@gmail.com or LinkedIn www.linkedin.com/in/galoher.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He
 - ⚡ Fun fact: I love solving coding challenges and learning about new programming languages in my free time!

 # Sistema Bancario Simulado